aut0mat1clol/SPRAWL-zero-SRDB/Techs/RandomWeapons.md

 For speedruns, any randomness is really bad.
 So I found a simple, yet smart way to get any weapon you need from this list.

 The first weapon you're allowed to get is Mitsurugi F18, since on ticks 1 and 2 you're unable to use your hands.
 For a speedrun, especially for the Inbounds category, Locust is the thing you want.
-So, you just need to press use on the weapon from the previous tick (in our case, Mitsurugi F18) and that's it — you got it!
+So, you just need to press use on the weapon from the middle/end of previous tick (in our case, Mitsurugi F18), because animation lasts ~1 Chest's Tick and that's it — you got it!

 https://github.com/user-attachments/assets/952259c3-d153-4b55-8fdb-6826b0403c6a